 Jeffrey Chappell’s teaching is client-oriented, placing importance on the goals of the student and on approaches to problem-solving that are adapted to each individual.
 He says, “In the larger sense, I don’t teach music.
 I teach the development of human potential through music.
 Our potential as humans is to make free, informed choices from an array of options, as opposed to learning just one way to do something.
 I see my job as acquainting students with more and more options to choose from.
 By cultivating freedom, they move in the direction of mastery, which is the ability to fulfill any intention.
 This is why I don’t seek students of a particular skill level, style of music, or even instrument.
 What matters is the direction in which students go, not the distance.”

 As the main instructor for Music Everybody, Chappell offers seminars in Improvisation, Teaching Improvisation, Composition and Arranging, Interpretation, and Total Musicianship.
 The seminars take place on weekends and provide a three-hour immersion in the chosen topic.
-Seminars have taken place in California and Maryland, and they will soon be offered in other locations.
 The website for this series is musiceverybody.com.

-Chappell is a full-time faculty member at Goucher College, where he is on the Piano Faculty and is the Director of Jazz Studies.
-He teaches private piano lessons in classical music and jazz, gives classes in jazz improvisation, jazz theory, jazz history, jazz composition, chamber music, senior integrative projects and independent study, and conducts the jazz ensemble.
-During the summer, he is the director of the Goucher Summer Arts Institute Jazz Camp for middle- and high school students.
-The website for the camp is www.goucher.edu/x7545.xml.
+Chappell was a full-time faculty member at Goucher College.
+He taught private piano lessons in classical music and jazz; classes in jazz improvisation, jazz theory, jazz history, jazz composition, chamber music, senior integrative projects and independent study; and conducted the jazz ensemble.
+He was the director of the Goucher Summer Arts Institute Jazz Camp for middle- and high school students from 1999 to 2013.